lostb1t/replex/README.md

 ## Features

 - Merge hubs (recommended rows) on home into one from different libraries (interleave).
 Aka have movies and shows in a single row.
-- Remove watched items from recommended rows.
+- Remove watched items from hubs.
 - Choose between styles, shelf (default) or hero.
 - Auto load artwork for hero styles.
 - Filter hubs by its restrictions (per user hub)